Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Remainder estimates

 Finally, we prove along the same lines and upon using \eqref{est:Psiapp ell} that

 and

 We conclude that

-where we have omitted the estimates on the weighted norms which can be recovered by combining the method detailed above and \cite[Section 6]{tarek2}.
+where we have omitted the estimates on the weighted norms which can be recovered by combining the method detailed above and in to prove the remainder estimates in \cite[Section 6]{tarek2}.
 Combing the estimates for $I_i$ with $i=1,2,3$ and up to modifying $C_{N+1}$ we conclude that

 Observing that $C_N\leq C_{N+1}\leq \alpha^{-1}C_{N+1}$ yields the desired estimate.
 This completes the proof. \end{proof}

 Next we estimate the contributions stemming from $\mathrm{(RHS)}_\eta^1$ and $\mathrm{(RHS)}_\xi^1$ respectively.